LaunchCodeEducation/java-web-development/src/chapters/sql-part1/exercises.rst

    name in the file tree.

 Good.
 You are set up for this lesson's practice.
-Complete the following exercises in the *Query* tab of MySQLWorkbench.
+Complete the following exercises in the *Query* tab of MySQL Workbench.
 If no query tab is currently open in the editor, select *File --> New Query Tab*.

 .. admonition:: Tip

-   If you have questions about how to use MySQLWorkbench, do not hesitate to reference `the documentation <https://dev.mysql.com/doc/workbench/en/wb-home.html>`__.
+   If you have questions about how to use MySQL Workbench, do not hesitate to reference `the documentation <https://dev.mysql.com/doc/workbench/en/wb-home.html>`__.

 Table Setup
 -----------

 Imagine that you want to apply your new SQL skills to bring some order to your garden.
-For these exercises, you will use a ``seeds`` table to store information for your garden hopes.
+For these exercises, you will use a ``seeds`` table to store some information.
 The table will have 4 columns:

 #. ``seed_id``: This is a unique number assigned to each row in the ``seeds``
    table.